-The Anti-Corruption Agency has the the following objectives:
+The IAAC has the following functions:

 - Organize corruption prevention and public awareness activities;

-- Register, store, and inspect Declarations of Personal Interest and Income and Assets;
+- Register, store, and inspect Declarations of Personal Interest, and Income and Assets;

 - Conduct intelligence gathering, inquiries, and investigations to detect corruption crimes.